Real4XoR/thearchive.nz/content/posts/how-I-got-started-in-cyber.md

 did.
 I much prefered to see how I could break someone elses code and instead taught myself the basics of reverse engineering and web based hacking.

-Although I didn't find much use in my software related courses they still provided a solid background to build and makes everything done from this point forward much easier on the brain.
+Although I didn't find much use in my software related courses - they still provided a solid background that makes everything going forward a little easier.
-I found my cyber courses really interesting and is what pushed me to start pursueing a career in cyber security as I had some great lecturers who really seemed to have a passion for what they taught.
+I found my cyber courses really interesting and is what finally pushed me to start pursueing a career in cyber security as I had some great lecturers who really seemed to have a passion for what they taught.

 During this time I was still improving on my own skills using online tools, a lot of which I've